Career – Activity: Set Work Goals

 4. Make them SMART

-- Within reach but provide stretch
+- Are within reach but provide stretch

 This week, I will set four measurable goals that will add value to my work with a Work Goal Form.